 Use a paper towel and dry your salmon really well on all sides.

-Sprinkle salt over top the salmon, then drizzle some olive oil on top.
+Sprinkle salt over the top of the salmon, then drizzle some olive oil on top.

 Take your blackening spices and spoon a hefty couple of spoonfuls over top.